audrey-onfroy/Onfroy_12tips_ACM_REP_25/README.md

         ├── features.tsv.gz
         └── matrix.mtx.gz
 ```

+Note: It is possible to have additional files or folder in each sample-named folder (eg. `web_summary.html`).
+However, the `raw_feature_bc_matrix` must respect the organisation above, including file names, because the data are read from there.

 4. Open the `knit_all.sh` file and edit the paths to the Apptainer container (line 4) and the analysis directory (line 5)
 5. Ensure to install Apptainer.
 Note that the versions `singularity version 3.8.7` and `singularity version 3.8.3` were used to compile the analysis